everysum1/week2/ExerciseThree/theBookStore.md

 	(iii) Inspect the cart to make sure it's empty.

-4. Create a method, checkOut, and put it on your testUser object.
+4. Create a method, checkOut, and put it on your testUser object (Susan).

 	(i) checkOut adds up the total price of the books in the user's cart and compares it to their balance.